AbdulRasheed6/PdF-AudioFile/README.md

 It was seen that the code performs really well in reading straightforward PDF text files, however, if equations are involved in the text, then the reader cannot properly read the equations.
-Hence, the code is good for simple text but not for scientific papers as it will fumble reading the equations.
-However, text will be read just fine.
+Hence, the code is good for simple text but not for scientific papers as it will fumble reading the equations.However, text will be read just fine.
+And also note tqdm library will only check for password in the WordList.txt file , if the password matches the password of the pdf , the pdf file is decrypted with the help of the pikepdf library.

 Please give a star to the repo to let me know if the work helped you.